Primary, Secondary and Occasional Loads

 Thermal expansion and contraction happens when a pipe heats up and

 cools down.
-The piping system must have enough flexibility to handle
+The piping system must have enough flexibility to handle.the expansion

 ReplyDelete